 EU/EEA and Swiss students who have settled or pre-settled status under the EU Settlement Scheme may be eligible to apply for financial support.
 Irish nationals can ordinarily apply to Student Universal Support Ireland (SUSI).

 If you are an EU student who does not have settled or pre-settled status, or are an international student from a non-EU country, please see our international student finance pages.

 Your future career

-Our students are sought-after in many specialist fields including biotechnology, microbiology, medicine, and environmental protection.
+Our BSc (Hons) Biology students are sought-after in many specialist fields including biotechnology, microbiology, medicine, and environmental protection.
 You can find them working with companies like Tyler Ecological Consultancy and Perfectus Biomed, as well as in the NHS.

 Other graduates have gone into teaching and research roles, or continued to postgraduate study in biology or a similar subject.
 We’ll help you develop skills to meet employers’ needs.
 When you apply for roles, they’ll see your lab-ready skillset in action through work placements and recruitment schemes.

 As a graduate of a degree accredited by the Royal Society of Biology, you’ll be eligible for one year of free membership of the Royal Society of Biology at Associate level.